-Some of my coaching clients worry that self-care or “me-time” is selfish.
+Some of my clients worry that self-care or “me-time” is selfish.

 Listen, you’re not selfish when you make time for yourself.
 Think of this the other way around – it’s actually selfish if you don’t take care of you.

-When you take care of you, you’re a much improved person to be around (read: less grumpy) and a better role model for your clients, employees, peers, family, and friends.
+When you take care of you, you’re a much improved person to be around (read: less grumpy) and a better role model for your family, friends, co-workers, fellow drivers, etc.

-It doesn’t have to be one or the other – you can learn to care for yourself, others, AND your business.
+It doesn’t have to be one or the other – you can learn to care for yourself AND others.

 Need more convincing?
 No one likes to hear people rattle off a list of what they do for others while neglecting themselves.

 Learning self-care takes time and practice.
-Especially for entrepreneurs.
+Especially for overgivers.

-You don’t gotta start out saying you’re gonna do all 3 every day for the rest of your life.
+You don’t have to start out saying you’re going to do all 3 tips every day for the rest of your life.
 Be reasonable.
 The more realistic you are, the better chance you’ll have at succeeding.

 One last thought ~ When you find yourself saying you don’t have 3 minutes to sit and breathe, consider the Zen proverb that says, “You should sit in meditation for twenty minutes every day — unless you’re too busy.
 Then you should sit for an hour.”
 You get this, right?
-Now go breath.
-And be the amazing boss babe you already are.
+Now go breathe.
+And be the amazing woman you already are.